David-G96/David-G96.github.io/content/posts/go-at-a-glance/index.md

 ```

 In Go, no semicolon is needed.
-Every "{"(left curly bracket) must not be on the next line. "go fmt" enforces everyone's code to be with the same style, which significantly improve the ease to read and write codes.
+Every "{" (left curly bracket) must appear on the same line.
+The `go fmt` tool enforces a consistent style for everyone’s code, which significantly improves readability and maintainability.

 ### Error Handling

 In Go, there is no Java/C++-like "try-catch-throw", or Rust/Haskell-like "Either/Result" types, all you need is just "Error".
 [Errors are just values](https://go.dev/blog/errors-are-values), and we should respect that.
-Dealing with "try-catch-throw" makes you just want to ignore the error handling, throwing it to the outer space until your program crashes; Wanna to deal with "Either/Result"?
+Dealing with "try-catch-throw" makes you just want to ignore the error handling, throwing it out to outer space until your program crashes; Want to deal with "Either/Result"?
 You probably gonna either become a master of `unwrap()` if you are using Rust or otherwise painfully learn "What are monads and how can we use them?" if you are using Haskell.

 I didn't like the error handling of Go a lot at first.
 However, it is actually a balance of "try-catch-throw" and "Either/Result".
 As the example below, one easy-to-see benefit of that is you can handle errors without interrupting your control flow.